dae-cpp/dae-cpp.github.io/docs/vector-function.md

 However, defining the RHS element-by-element like in the example above will allow us to define only the positions of non-zero elements of the Jacobian without manually differentiating the entire vector function (which in some cases can be difficult and error-prone).

 {: .note }
-The class `VectorFunctionElements` is abstract, where `dual_type equations(const state_type &x, const double t, const int_type i) const` function must be implemented in the derived class.
+The class `VectorFunctionElements` is abstract, where `state_value equations(const state_type &x, const double t, const int_type i) const` function must be implemented in the derived class.

 After defining the vector function this way, define the [Jacobian matrix shape](jacobian-matrix.html#jacobian-matrix-shape).